Learning Identity-Preserving Transformations on Data Manifolds: Analysis

 While many of the operators can be assigned a semantic label through qualitative visual inspection, the CelebA dataset has attribute labels for the images which enable a quantitative analysis of the connection between learned transport operators and dataset attributes.
-To classify attributes, we fine-tune a ResNet-18 pretrained on ImageNet with 16 classification heads for attributes including smile, beard, hair color, and pale skin \cite{mao2020deep}.
-With this classifier, we are able to identify transport operators that correspond to specific dataset attributes.
-Fig.~\ref{fig:attributes} shows the classification outputs of the attribute classifier for example transport operators.
-Our model learns operators that vary hair color and skin paleness as well as several others which are shown in the Appendix.
+To classify attributes, we fine-tune a ResNet-18 pretrained on ImageNet with 16 classification heads for attributes including smile, beard, hair color, and pale skin \citep{mao2020deep}.
+With this classifier, we are able to quantify the degree with which specific transport operators correspond to dataset attributes.
+Fig.~\ref{fig:attributes} shows the classification outputs of the attribute classifier for specific transport operators.
+Our model learns operators that vary hair color, skin paleness, and several others attributes, as shown in Appendix~\ref{app:celeba_extra}.

-In Fig.~\ref{fig:qualTransform} we compare the transport operator paths to paths generated by the CAE and the $\beta$-VAE.
-The CAE-generated paths represent the directions of motion on the tangent planes estimated at individual points.
-The $\beta$-VAE paths are generated by varying the value of one latent dimension while the others remain fixed.
-While our method and the $\beta$-VAE learn several qualitatively similar transformations, our method is capable of doing so without significantly sacrificing reconstruction performance.
-In the Appendix, we include examples of the transformations generated by each learned transport operator as well as more operators that correspond to CelebA attribute labels.